Terms of Engagement

 Complaints

 Unless it agrees there are good reasons not to do so, the Legal Ombudsman will expect you to allow us to consider and respond to your complaint in accordance with the procedure set out above in the first instance.
 You can refer your complaint up to six months after you have received our final written response to your complaint.
 You can also use the Ombudsman service if we have not resolved your complaint within eight weeks of us receiving it.
-A complaint can be referred to the Legal Ombudsman up to six years from the date of the act or omission or up to three years after discovering a problem.
+Ordinarily, the complainant must refer the complaint to the Legal Ombudsman no later than: – one year from the act/omission or one year from when the complainant should reasonably have known there was cause for complaint.
 The Ombudsman deals with service-related complaints; any conduct related complaints will be referred to the Council for Licensed Conveyancers.

 Telephone no: 0300 555 0333